sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 [ACCORDION-BEGIN [Step 3: ](Add translations)]

-If you don't have an application for the translation you can simple create one by adding a sample app in the **SDK for iOS Assistant**.
+If you don't have an application for the translation you can simple create one by adding a sample app in the **SAP BTP SDK Assistant for iOS**.

 For that simply click on the **Create new** button on the initial screen.